houchuang/homework/README.md

 1. You need parsing frames and dump visible characters.
 2. You need complete tests codes without errors.
 3. You need to think about time complexity.
-4. You need to commit the final code to the current repository as a PR.
+4. You need to submit your code as a merge request to the current repository

 ### Frame rules